-Please read through this booklet with your son/daughter before our Options' Evening on Thursday 23rd February.
+Please read through this booklet with your son/daughter and return the options choices by Thursday 24th April 2025.
 The information contained explains which courses are on offer and will ask relevant questions which all students will need to consider when deciding on their choices.